ppernias/scolaia-builder/specifications.md

-# Feature Specifications – ADLBuilder
+# Feature Specifications – ADLMaker

 ## Core Features

 ### 1. Assistant Creation and Editing

-ADLBuilder provides a structured environment for creating and managing assistant configurations in YAML format, adhering strictly to a shared schema.
+ADLMaker provides a structured environment for creating and managing assistant configurations in YAML format, adhering strictly to a shared schema.

 Editing Features:
 - Dual editing modes: